Create Lasting Professional Relationships in a Virtual World

 Generally speaking, what do you think creates a memorable and interesting conversation?

-Secondly, I think the interesting part of the conversation is where there is new information shared - discovering a new perspective, understanding a piece of data, or learning a new angle.
+Secondly, I think the interesting part of the conversation is when there is new information shared - discovering a new perspective, understanding a piece of data, or learning a new angle.
 This doesn’t always have to be throwing information at the other person, but simply taking a new approach, or asking an interesting question.
-Conversation is about creating a back and forth dialogue versus simply broadcasting at people.
+Conversation is about creating a back-and-forth dialogue versus simply broadcasting to people.

 When communicating with candidates, what is the role of storytelling in selling an opportunity?

 Storytelling is the most powerful way to show both information and also emotion, evoke reactions, and connect with the candidate.
 Storytelling doesn’t necessarily only mean telling anecdotes.
 It means constructing a narrative that flows and has a blend of new information with emotions, characters, opportunities, and challenges.
 It fits perfectly into how people will relate to their careers and their growth.
 Effective storytelling uses imagination and also projects the person into the future through the vehicle of imagery.
 It can be very powerful and is a great skill to develop.